douglasgreen/news/2025/03/21/en.md

 In a shocking development, Dallas rapper Yella Beezy, whose real name is Markies Deandre Conway, has been arrested and charged with capital murder in connection with the 2020 death of fellow rapper Mo3.
 Mo3, born Melvin Noble, was tragically shot and killed on Interstate 35E in Dallas.
 Court documents reveal that Yella Beezy allegedly orchestrated a murder-for-hire plot, hiring Kewon Dontrell White to carry out the shooting.
 This arrest has sent ripples through the music industry, leaving fans and the community in disbelief.
 Mo3's family, seeking justice for their loss, expressed relief at the charges, hoping it brings some closure.
 As the case unfolds, the music world watches closely, awaiting the trial that could lead to a life sentence or even the death penalty for Yella Beezy if convicted.

+### Trapped in Antarctica: Scientists Seek Rescue Amidst Rising Tensions

+A group of South African scientists stationed at the remote SANAE IV base in Antarctica is pleading for help after a team member allegedly became violent.
+The isolated team, which includes engineers, a doctor, and meteorologists, is cut off from the world for the next ten months due to harsh winter conditions.
+Tensions escalated when one member was accused of assaulting colleagues and making threats, creating an environment of fear.
+Despite undergoing psychological evaluations before their mission, the team now faces the challenge of maintaining safety and morale in close quarters.
+The South African government is monitoring the situation closely, but evacuation is complicated by severe weather, leaving the team to navigate this crisis until a supply ship arrives in December.

 ## Technology & Media

 ### Honda and Acura EVs to Join Tesla Supercharger Network This Summer